 Some say that it is done when the meat has shrunk away exposing 1/4 -1/2 inch of the bones.

-In competition, fall apart ribs is considered over cooked.
+In competition, fall apart ribs are considered overcooked.

 Major competitors in BBQ Ribs often use the 3-2-1 method.
 This is how I use to do Ribs.
 I now subscribe to the easier and less task involved method.
 Baking at 325 for 2 hours or more.
 Before Broiling to build up the Lacquer of BBQ Sauce.